How to Determine Your Influencer and Affiliate Commission Rates

 - Providing high-end customer service

-- Offering 24⁄7 support through a cloud PBX for small business operations
+- Offering 24⁄7 support through a cloud PBX for small business

 - Mapping the customer journey